Baca family of New Mexico: Ortiz/Pacheco line

 Some researchers have discovered an erroneous link between Crístobal Baca's wife Ana Ortíz and Christopher Columbus, among others.
 As noted previously, Ana Ortíz was the daughter of one Francisco Pacheco.
 At least three separate articles published in genealogical journals have identified this man as Francisco Pacheco de Cordóva.
 Not only have researchers found that Pacheco de Córdova had an impressive lineage, but also did his wife Juana de la Cueva y Toledo Colón.

 Ana Ortíz has also been shown to be related to famed explorer Francisco Vásquez de Coronado and Francisco Enriques, the Duke of Alburquerque.
 The problem with this finding is that Francisco Pacheco de Córdova, and presumably his wife, would have been too young to be the parents of Ana Ortíz.
 Pacheco was born in 1573, while Ana Ortíz's daughter Isabel de Bohórquez was born circa 1586.
 Thus, Pacheco would have been only 13 years older than the woman who would supposedly have been his granddaughter.

 Alvar Nuñez Cabeza de Vaca

 One assumption is that famed Spanish explorer Alvar Nuñez Cabeza de Vaca was an ancestor of Juan de Vaca, and consequently, Cristóbal Baca.
 In 1988, Dr. Eric Beerman reviewed the research that had been done on Cabeza de Vaca, and did not discover any information that this explorer had any direct descendants, but he did not completely rule out that possibility.
 Another researcher, George C' de Baca, did extensive research, but was unable to find a connection between the New Mexico Baca family and the Cabeza de Vaca family in Spain.
-The Baca surname is still generally assumed to haveoriginated from this noble family.
+The Baca surname is still generally assumed to have originated from this noble family.